ExistensialReset/flowmosr/08_environmental/ENVIRONMENTAL_GAIN_NODE_EDITION.md

 # 🌍 ENVIRONMENTAL_GAIN_NODE_EDITION.md
 **Status**: Operational Guide
 **Purpose**: Help each Node measure and improve its ecological impact using Flow‑compatible, non‑coercive, low‑energy methods.
-Principle: A Node does not need to be perfect — it only needs to reduce friction and regenerate more than it extracts.
+**Principle**: A Node does not need to be perfect — it only needs to reduce friction and regenerate more than it extracts.

 ---